dhruvmohan/Capgemeni---Sogeti/README.md

    To run these tests on local machine.

    a.
-Pull the repo on local machine from Github.
+Clone the repo on local machine from Github.

    b.
-Checkout to master branch using the command git checkout master and Open the 'Capgemeni---Sogeti' test folder in any IDE.
-I used VS
+Checkout to master branch using the command 'git checkout master' and Open the 'Capgemeni---Sogeti' test folder in any IDE.
+I used
-      Code.
+      VS Code.

    c.
 First install and setup npm on local machine and initialize npm in this folder using terminal/ cmd prompt using 'npm init' command.